 A CMS allows you to edit the content of your web site without knowing any of the various types of code or programs above.
 You don’t need any expensive software – just a web browser, like Firefox, Internet Explorer, Safari, or Opera.
 You have a page with a log in, and then you can click on links to the pages on your site to edit the text, add photos, etc.

-Common CMS include WordPress, Joomla, and Drupal among others.
+Common CMS include WordPress (which is what I use), Joomla, and Drupal among others.
 Most professional web designers who work with CMS will have a specific one that they prefer.
 I do recommend if you are going to use a CMS to stick with one that is used by many many people.
 If you use a CMS that was cooked up by a local programmer, and then said local programmer disappears, you are stuck with any problems the site may have in the future, as no one else will know how to fix it.

 To Sum Up